All About Olive Wood

 The olive tree is known for its strong and durable wood, which can be used for a wide range of decorative and practical applications.
 People have historically used the wood to make furniture, veneer, and other fine items.
 However, there are other ways that olive wood can be used, including as raw material for producing energy and as a fire-starter.

 Olive wood is a hardwood that is used for many purposes and is highly prized for its strength and beauty.
-The best olive wood comes from wild trees, because it’s more durable and less prone to decay than cultivated trees.
+The best olive wood comes from wild trees because it’s more durable and less prone to decay than cultivated trees.
 It’s a high-quality timber that’s often used in projects where strength and beauty are more important than weight.

 A lot of olive wood is exported from the Mediterranean region, Africa, and parts of the United States and Canada, where demand for the natural product is high.
 Olive wood is also used for culinary purposes, although most of the world’s olive oil is produced from the fruit of other species.

-To see some of the creations we’ve made using olive wood, take a look at our epoxy wood art gallery which features an exclusive selection of bespoke river tables and boards made using olive wood.
+To see some of the creations we’ve made using olive wood, have a look at our epoxy wood art gallery which features an exclusive selection of bespoke river tables and boards made using olive wood.